You’re probably familiar with this.

 You want to bring brand awareness and foster brand loyalty so that your brand floats to the surface amongst the sea of competition.

-Establishing a solid Search Engine Optimization (SEO) presence is part and parcel of this goal.
+Establishing a solid Search Engine Optimization (SEO) presence is part and parcel of this content marketing goal.

 When someone does an internet search for your product or service or types in keywords associated with your company’s sector, you want to be at or near the top of the search results they receive.